verlok/verlok.github.io/_posts/2020-07-02-aspect-ratio-modern-reserve-space-lazy-images-async-content-responsive-design.md

 Yay!
 It is possible to use mapped `aspect-ratio` to reserve space for your lazily loaded content like images and videos today!

-Just se the `width` and `height` attributes to images and pick one of the following three ways:
+Just set the `width` and `height` attributes to images and pick one of the following three ways:

 1. Use native lazy loading with `loading=lazy`
 2. Use JavaScript lazy loading with no placeholders, but applying `display: block` to the images
 3. Use JavaScript lazy loading with placeholders

-I can't wait to know how you reduced your [CLS](https://web.dev/cls) using these techniques.
+I can't wait to know how you reduced your pages' [CLS](https://web.dev/cls) using these techniques.
 Please let me know in the comments!